The Treasure of the Sierra Madre (film): Plot

 Howard is called away to assist local indios with a seriously ill little boy.
 When the child recovers the next day the villagers insist that Howard return with them to be honored.
 Howard leaves his goods with Dobbs and Curtin and says he will meet them later.
 Dobbs and Curtin constantly argue until one night Dobbs shoots Curtin and takes all the gold.
 Curtin survives, crawling away and hiding during the night.

 Finding Curtin gone, Dobbs flees but is ambushed at a waterhole by Gold Hat and his men and killed.
 The bandits mistake the bags of gold dust for sand and dump them, taking only the burros and supplies.
 A strong wind scatters the gold.
 Curtin is discovered by natives and taken to Howard's village, where he recovers.

 Gold Hat's gang tries to sell the stolen burros in town, but a child recognizes the brands on them and reports them to the authorities.
 The bandits are captured and summarily executed by the Federales.

 Howard and Curtin return to Durango in a dust storm hoping to reclaim their gold, only to find empty bags.
 At first shaken by the loss, they then grasp the immense irony of their circumstances, and burst into laughter.
 Howard decides to return to the village to accept an offer of a permanent home and a position of honor, and Curtin agrees to sell their recovered property and return to the U.S., where he will seek out Cody's widow.

 Cast

-Uncredited actors in minor roles include Robert Blake as a boy who tries to sell lottery tickets to Dobbs, Jack Holt (Tim's father) and Clifton Young as flophouse bums, Julian Rivero as a barber, Jay Silverheels as an Indio guide at the pier, and Pat Flaherty as a barfly.
-John Huston makes a cameo appearance as the white-clad American Dobbs asks for money, his first acting role in a film.
+Uncredited actors in minor roles include Robert Blake as a boy who sells a winning lottery ticket to Dobbs, Jack Holt (Tim's father) and Clifton Young as flophouse bums, Julian Rivero as a barber, Jay Silverheels as an Indio guide at the pier, and Pat Flaherty as a barfly.
+John Huston makes a cameo appearance as the white-clad American, whom Dobbs twice asks for money, his first acting role in a film.